 It is the most user-friendly option out there, no builders, no freight companies, no loading dock access required.
 This is because the components are all compact, lightweight and packs down into a convenient hand carry bag.
 You are also saving yourself time as these pop-up components can be installed in just minutes, so you can spend more time preparing for when the event is live.

 Looking to rebrand? fear not – all you need to do is to get a new set of fabric prints made and just reuse the framework, this is a great feature to save you costs down the track.
 You also have the flexibility of adding attachments to enhance the visual appearance of your modular trade show booth, therefore if you are looking at exhibiting in a different location you can change it up just by adding or removing components as required.

 Limited Visual Impact

 These pop-up components are great for smaller sized booths, but when you are upgrading your booth to a 6×6 – these may appear a bit weaker in terms of visual impact because with the extra space you will require more components to fill it up and it could appear more on the messy side of things.
 In certain situations, you may be left with several gaps between walls which could result in your overall booth looking less impactful.

-As with all stands, depending on the size of your booth and its complexity it will consume time spent on transport, installation and dismantle and may require an extra set of hands to help speed up the process.
-You could also set a side time to preassemble the components in your office to make sure its all working so you are not wasting time onsite figuring out how to assemble it.
+As with all stands, depending on the size of your booth and its complexity it will consume time spent on transport, installation, and dismantling and may require an extra set of hands to help speed up the process.
+You could also set aside time to preassemble the components in your office to make sure its all working so you are not wasting time onsite figuring out how to assemble it.